ollyxar/http-router/README.md

 ## Intro

 This is simple PHP7 extension (written on pure C).
 You can build and install it on your system.
-It has tyny component that allows you to use [Lumen-like routes](https://lumen.laravel.com/docs/5.8/routing).
+It has tiny component that allows you to use [Lumen-like routes](https://lumen.laravel.com/docs/5.8/routing).

 Also you may find completely identical [analog](https://ollyxar.com/blog/lumen-like-routes) written on raw PHP.